snap-stanford/snap-python/doc/source/reference/GetAnfNode.rst

 .. function:: GetAnfNode(SrcNId, MxDist, IsDir, NApprox=32)

-Approximate neighborhood function of a node.
+A graph method that returns approximate neighborhood sizes of a node.
 Prints the (approximate) number of nodes reachable from *SrcNId* in less than *MxDist* hops.

 Parameters: